madeyoga/PortableAudioBot/README.md

 Run bot on your local machine
 - Register and create your bot application on Discord Developer Portal https://discord.com/developers/applications
 - Under OAuth2 tab, reveal Client Secret, copy and save it somewhere else.
 This token later will be used to login to your bot application, keep it secret.
 - Under OAuth2 tab and scopes section, check `bot` option and under bot permissions, check the permission you wanna give to your bot.
+Use the url to invite your bot to your server.
 - Download Portable bot from [release](https://github.com/madeyoga/PortableAudioBot/releases).
 - Extract rar and run `PortableBotAudio.exe`.
 - There will be a console asking you to input a bot token, paste your token there and press enter.